Abandonment option: The option of terminating an investment earlier than originally planned.

 Average life: Also referred to as the weighted-average life (WAL).
 The average number of years that each dollar of unpaid principal due on the mortgage remains outstanding.
 Average life is computed as the weighted average time to the receipt of all future cash flows, using as the weights the dollar amounts of the principal pay downs.

 Average maturity: The average time to maturity of securities held by a mutual fund.
-Changes in interest rates have greater impact on funds with longer average life.
+Changes in interest rates have the greater impact on funds with longer average life.

 Average (across-day) measures: An estimation of price that uses the average or representative price of a large number of trades.